bitsper2nd/sublime-mariana-scheme/README.md

 # Color Scheme - Mariana Plus

-This is a Sublime Text (and Merge) color scheme using the [Monokai color palette](https://github.com/n0rmand0/Mariana-Pro-color-theme).
+This is a Sublime Text (and Merge) color scheme using the [Mariana color palette](https://github.com/n0rmand0/Mariana-Pro-color-theme).

 ## Install